BECAUSE THIS CITY WILL CONTINUE TO HAVE EARTHQUAKES

 After the earthquake emergency of September 2017, I inferred that the Government of Mexico City would propose to build a Memorial commemorating the tragedy, so I preemptively began to publish articles in local newspapers which sought to orient memory concerns towards an exemplary democratic process.
 However, in March 2018, a conceptually flawed bid calling for memorial designs was made public without the participation of earthquake victims, thus pointing towards the prioritization of political and electoral gain.

-In response, I invited victims, victims, architects (Gabriela Carrillo, TO Workshop, Jimena Hogrebe and LANZA Atelier), neighbors, civil organizations and journalists to co-create a media campaign with the aim of positioning the need to completely rethink the bid’s agenda. competition.
-This effort, called “NuestroMemorial19s”, required me to give more than thirty interviews on television, radio and print and digital media, culminating in the delivery of a counter proposal to the contest.
+In response, I invited victims, architects (Gabriela Carrillo, TO Workshop, Jimena Hogrebe and LANZA Atelier), neighbors, civil organizations and journalists to co-create a media campaign with the aim of positioning the need to completely rethink the bid’s agenda.
+This effort, called “NuestroMemorial19s”, required attending dozens of interviews on television, radio and print and digital media, culminating in the delivery of a counter proposal to the contest.

 In September 2018, and after 5 months of intense campaigning, the Mexico City Government officially suspended the construction of the Memorial, effectively opening avenues to reset the bid process so that victims and citizens may participate in its design and construction.

 Ciudadanía19s, Gabriela Carrillo, LANZA Atelier, Jimena Hogrebe, Centro de Derechos Humanos Fray Vitoria, 06600 Plataforma Vecinal, Suma Urbana,

 Special Thanks to: Miguel Ángel Ángeles, Mario Ballesteros, Emilio Ades, Damnificados Multifamiliar Tlalpan, Damnificados Unidos CDMX, CENCOS